TRIAL PREPARATION SERIES / PART THREE of THREE

 To ensure your presentation is on point, use analytics to see date ranges and help determine your starting and ending points.
 Metadata can sort evidence by date so that you can organize it in a timeline view and can see patterns over time.

 These timelines are functional, but they can also be given to a professional graphic designer who can create a simplified, polished timeline slide for presenting in court.
+(Reach out to Nextpoint for help with your trial graphics.)

 Once your trial team and creative team understand key themes, the timeline becomes a roadmap or case brief.
 It will help set the stage for the audience and identify your cast of characters.
 Just like a good novel, consider the conflicts.
-Consider the rising action which brought conflict in the case.
+Consider the rising action that brought conflict in the case.
 Then help lead the audience to a logical conclusion.

 ★ The Tools of the Trial Presentation Trade